 Even if I love planning, I know that half of the time things will not turn out as I want them to.
 It is not always because of other people or external reasons.
 Sometimes it is because of us and what is going on inside of us.
 It can be we are exhausted, had a bad day, or are feeling low.
 We are not robots, so our emotions need to be considered.

 Here is what I do when I reach one of these low points and I may simply have no inspiration to move forward with a project.

 - I take a break.
 It can be just a 1-hour break to enjoy a nice cup of coffee, or perhaps even a longer one.
-Depends on how I feel.
+It depends on how I feel.

 - Listening to music.
 Music is a constant in my life.
 I can’t go without it.
 However, depending on the mood, the playlist keeps changing.

-- Sleep is the solution for everything.
+- Sleep is the solution to everything.
 You can’t imagine how beneficial a 1-hour nap can be.